YipengJi/Project-Euler/README.md

 # Project-Euler

-This repository contains my solutions for Project Euler probelms.
+This repository contains my solutions for Project Euler problems.

 I do it for fun when I have time :)